 The coating and CNTs within have a high modulus of elasticity enabling the material to bend and flex to a great degree.
 The elasticity formulates a robust material able to retain a high degree of function within extreme environments containing shock and vibration.

-The bonds of the CNTs’ to the substrate are also impeccably strong, giving it a high tolerance to thermal cycling, shock or vibration.
-In an experiment where the material was submerged in into liquid Nitrogen at -196°C and then transferring to a 300°C hot plate in air, nearly no effect was noted with no changes to the properties of the CNTs.
+The bonds of the CNTs' to the substrate are also impeccably strong, giving it a high tolerance to thermal cycling, shock or vibration.
+In an experiment where the material was submerged in into liquid Nitrogen at -196°C and then transferring to a 300°C hot plate in the air, nearly no effect was noted with no changes to the properties of the CNTs.
 As a result of its high tolerance, there are virtually no out-gasses.
 Vantablack is also surprisingly super-hydrophobic, which is unlike most other black coatings.
-Even when submerged in water, no impact is resulted on the optical characteristics.
+Even when submerged in water, no impact results on the optical characteristics.

 The predominant application of the material will likely see a high degree of use within aerospace industries where components remain subject to high degrees of thermal cycling, mechanical shock, vibration and exposure to high vacuum.
 Vantabalck easily absorbs nearly all light across not only visible but also IR spectra.
 That combined with its superb ability to easily conform and bond perfectly with aluminum alloys make it a supreme candidate for space instruments and crafts.